KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 **There are a few other things that are important to know, too:**

 - The damage buff from Eclipse is on Eclipse's hold cast by default.
 Consider inverting Mirage's ability controls in your settings to make Solar Eclipse (the damage buff) a tap cast
-- As of Update 38: Shocktrooper no longer combines with elements, making it ideal for non-Volt frames that have damage buffs to do electricity.
+- As of Update 38: Shocktrooper no longer combines with elements, making it ideal for non-Volt frames that have damage buffs (e.g. Chroma and Mirage) to do electricity.

 ## **Shield, Pylon, Armor Build Factors**